-Obama thought just that when he brought forth The Affordable Care Act (Obamacare), a piece of legislation rammed through without a single Republican vote in Congress.
+Obama brought forth The Affordable Care Act (Obamacare), a piece of legislation rammed through without a single Republican vote in Congress.
 Obamacare epitomizes big government gone wrong.
 Once a social program gets started, it is impossible to stop.
 People start getting those benefits and quickly come to rely on them.

-Just last month, the Obama administration was forced to announce that enrollment for next year will be far below projections, just 10 million by the end of 2016.
-No amount of advertising or pleading by the president himself can convince people to purchase a poor product.
+In 2016, Obama administration was forced to announce that enrollment for next year will be far below projections, just 10 million by the end of the year.
+No amount of advertising or pleading by the president himself could convince people to purchase a poor product.
 Government takeover is never the way to go.

 As government intervenes in the healthcare sector, insurance premiums are beginning to shoot up.
 According to some analysts, premiums for exchange-based plans are expected to rise 12 to 13 percent nationwide.
 The death spiral to end Obamacare may already be starting.
 UnitedHealth shook up the market in November when they said they were considering pulling out of Obamacare due to loss revenue.
 The possibilities of providers losing out on high cost patients is very high and is already becoming a reality.
 At the end of the day, not enough healthy young people are signing up to offset the sick and old who have already signed up.